Miss Diva 2014

 The second edition of Miss Diva was held on 14 October 2014.
-Fifteen contestants were shortlisted from thousands of aspirants in the country, who were mentored by Miss Universe 2000, Lara Dutta.
+Fifteen contestants were shortlisted from thousands of aspirants in India, who were mentored by Miss Universe 2000, Lara Dutta.
 At the end of the event, Miss Universe India 2013, Manasi Moghe crowned Noyonita Lodh as her successor.
 She represented India India at the Miss Universe 2014 pageant held in Doral, Florida, USA on 25 January 2015.
 At the same event, Alankrita Sahai was crowned as Miss Diva - Earth 2014 and Asha Bhat was crowned as Miss Diva - Supranational 2014.